ayushhsinghhh/Cold-Outreach/README.md

 - **Flexible Input**: Supports both company research mode and manual job description mode

 ## Deployment
-- Deployed using Streamlit Cloud at https://cold-outreach.streamlit.app/ (Gmail functionality to be fixed in future updates)
+- Deployed using Streamlit Cloud at https://cold-outreach.streamlit.app/ (Gmail functionality to be fixed in future updates.
+Till then run locally.)

 ##  Prerequisites